-Managers in universities and research institutes play a critical role in creating the conditions within which public engagement can thrive.
-When such leaders champion public engagement and its contribution to both your research and the institution's wider mission, and then express that commitment (for example in strategic and operational planning), then they create a climate within which engagement can flourish.
+Senior managers in universities and research institutes play a critical role in creating the conditions within which public engagement can thrive.
+When leaders champion public engagement and its contribution to the institution's wider mission, and then express that commitment in strategic and operational planning, they create a climate within which engagement can flourish.